ali-habibzadeh/top10-seo-list-for-developers/readme.md

 The endpoints response will be an array of all the metrics below, each with a unique name and interface for the value property.
 If value property is an array, then the `isArray` property will be `true`.

+`type` property is the name of the data type for value and when value is an array, it will be the name of the data type of it's items.

 ```
 [{
     value: "any",